Matlab® is a proprietary software system for calculating with matrices of real and complex numbers, developed and sold by The MathWorks.

 To use the Linear Quaternion Systems toolbox you will need a licensed copy of Matlab® itself, plus a copy of the QTFM toolbox.

-To access the latest release and CVS repository or to email the authors, follow this link to the project summary page.
-We make releases at irregular intervals, but update individual files in the CVS repository.
+To access the latest release and SVN repository or to email the authors, follow this link to the project summary page.
+We make releases at irregular intervals, but update individual files in the SVN repository.
 To be fully up-to-date you should download the latest release, and then any files that have changed since the release date.
-Access to the CVS repository is possible through a web interface that makes it easy to download individual files.
+Access to the SVN repository is possible through a web interface that makes it easy to download individual files.